 Sentiment towards ESG is shifting globally with a more 'immediate' sense of action required to improve our society.
 Brands and organisations must be cognisant of this, and understand that investing in developing ESG strategies should be done simply because they are in a position to effect real change – and because it is the right thing to do.

 Similarly, for organisations, Gen Z is becoming increasingly important.
 Not just as powerful consumers but also from a current and future workforce perspective.
 And, as arguably the most well-connected and influential generation, there is a clear trend within Gen Z towards increased awareness of an organisation's ESG credentials.

 This awareness, combined with a willingness to act, means organisations that do not have ESG at the top of their agenda, must reassess this to ensure they remain relevant to this audience.
 Whether it's demanding authentic, clear communication on ESG practices or a commitment to key issues, Gen Z expects brands to take action.

-'Tomorrow's World', our upcoming report into ESG trends and Gen Z, provides valuable insights into what makes Gen Z tick.
+'Tomorrow's World', our new report into ESG trends and Gen Z, provides valuable insights into what makes Gen Z tick.
 Action-oriented, with practical advice for business leaders, the report looks into key drivers behind the generation's behaviour and the potential costs to organisations who fail to pay attention.

 As many organisations strive to do good through meaningful ESG strategies, ensuring their approach resonates with younger audiences can be challenging, especially when the more attentive Gen Zs have coined the term 'Environment and Social Greenwashing'.
 Here, we set out some of the key actions from our report for businesses to consider as Gen Z enters the workforce and becomes our largest group of consumers.